While Britain has many coastal surfing areas, our weather is hardly conducive to popular water sports.

 If you are interested in finding examples of different insurance policies, here is a selection from some of the most popular airways in the country.

-|Airline||Free Baggage Allowance||Maximum Weight Of Free Baggage||Surfing Equipment||Restrictions|
+|Airline||Free Hold Luggage Allowance||Maximum Weight Of Free Baggage||Cost to Bring Surfing Equipment||Restrictions|

-|British Airways||Free of charge for one bag up to 23kg.
-Extra bags £34 each.||23kg.||Free of charge, unless the number of bags is more than the free allowance.
-Extra charges will occur (£34) if this occurs.||Surfboard must not exceed max. dimensions (190x75x65cm) or weight (23kg).
-Surfboard will only be accepted if they have been packed to stop damage (bubble wrap).|
+|British Airways||Free of charge for one bag up to 23kg.||23kg||Free of charge as part of your checked baggage as long as the total doesn't exceed 23kg.||Surfboard must not exceed max. dimensions (190x75x65cm) or weight (23kg).
+Surfboard will only be accepted if they have been packed to stop damage.|

-|Ryan Air||Charges depending on season – £15 to £30 per 15kg bag. £25 to £40 per 20kg bag. £35 to £50 per second 15kg bag.||20kg.||£50 per surfing item per flight when booked online. £60 per surfing item when booked at airport.||Any item surpassing 20kg maximum rate is subject to additional charges.|
+|Ryanair||No free allowance.
+10kg bag for £10, 20kg bag for £25.||N/A||£55 per surfing item per flight when booked online. £65 per surfing item when booked at airport.||Any item surpassing 20kg maximum rate is subject to additional charges.|

-Top Tips From The Experts
+Top Tips from the Experts